-I canned twelve quarts of beans from my last picking which makes a total of about 110 quarts this year.
-We still have a lot of green beans left on the plants to pick and can.
-Makes me happy to see all of those jars full of yummy beans that will help feed my family through the winter and spring.
+On my best year, I canned a total of 110 quarts and I’m hoping to top that by a long shot this year!
+It makes my heart happy to see all of those jars full of yummy beans that will help feed my family through the winter and into spring.

 How to Pressure Can Green Beans

 Green beans have to be pressure canned because they are not a high acid food.
 Be sure to always follow the method in a canning book that complies with the safety standard.
 After picking and washing, you need to snap your beans.

 Now, I know a lot of you probably have fond memories of snapping beans with your grandma or your momma.
 That just sounds so sweet and picturesque, doesn’t it?
 But I digress… Back to business.

 Once you are done with that, you are ready to can green beans.
 We grow like to grow Blue Lake Bush Beans because they are stringless.
 We also like to try different types of beans like Dragon Tongue and Pole Beans.

 Snapping beans can be a chore but as they say, many hands make light work so I get the farm kids to have a bean snapping party with me.
 I enjoy spending this time with them.
 We all like to can green beans together.
 The reward of having yummy beans all year is well worth the drag of snapping the beans from time to time.